Gram-G/cbook_server/README.md

 - On low-RAM machines, a GUI running at idle is not free.
 Disabling it on a headless server is always worth doing.
 - DNS Proxy mode with a single upstream and no fallback is a single point of failure for the entire network.
 Always configure a secondary.
 - Samba starts fast — faster than USB HDD mounts.
 Without an explicit dependency, it will serve whatever is at the mount point at startup, which may not be what you expect.
+- Default Samba configs include a lot of unused shares and contradictory settings.
+Always audit and strip smb.conf down to only what you need.
+- Always set a memory cap on services running on low-RAM machines.
+A runaway process will take down everything else with it.